redgeoff/QuackMeUp/README.md

   1. Run a Python script to extract the JSON payloads in the logs so that they can be analyzed with DuckDB: `make format_logs`
   1. Create a DuckDB table pointing to the logs: `./scripts/duckdb/import_logs.sh`

+If this is the first time executing the pipeline, you'll need to restart Metabase so that it loads the logs:
+`docker restart quackmeup-metabase-1`

 ## Accessing Metabase

 Visit [http://localhost:3000](http://localhost:3000) and log in with: